ghostiam/BrokenEye/README.md

 > Recording is only necessary if you want to play back the data you received from the device in the future,
 > for example, to configure an external application so as not to wear a headset.

+## Sending bug reports

+If you find a bug, please report it in the [issues](https://github.com/ghostiam/BrokenEye/issues).
+Please attach a logs and configuration file to the bug report, which can be found in the `C:\Users\<USER>\AppData\Roaming\fyne\com.ghostiam.BrokenEye` folder.

 ## Use in VRChat

 In order to use in VRChat, you should